adrian-datacamp/courses-hypothesis-testrepo/chapter3.md

 # test whether there is a difference between 2016 and 2017
 st, p = stats.ttest_ind(pop_2016, pop_2017)

+if (p > alpha):
+    print('p-value > alpha, thus there is a statistically significant difference.')
+else:
+    print('p-value <= alpha, thus there is no statistically significant difference.')

 # test if there is an increase in 2017 (directional)
 ```